* Fed raises rates as job gains, inflation stoke confidence

 Exxon shares rose 1.2 percent and Chevron added 1.4 percent.

-Apple closed up 1.1 percent at $140.46 after RBC raised its price target on the stock.
+Apple was up 1.1 percent at $140.46 after RBC raised its price target on the stock.

-Twitter ended down 1.9 percent at $15.03 after a number of prominent accounts on the microblogging website were hacked.
+Twitter was down 1.9 percent at $15.03 after a number of prominent accounts on the microblogging website were hacked.

 Advancing issues outnumbered declining ones on the NYSE by a 6.84-to-1 ratio; on Nasdaq, a 2.28-to-1 ratio favored advancers.